Siena & Pisa

 Siena - Cathedral, Crypt, Baptistery

-Not-quite A4 tall, this is a handsome big guide to the Siena Duomo's three major elements (so minus the Museo dell'Opera).
+Not-quite A4 tall, this is a handsome big guide to the Siena Duomo's major elements (so minus the Museo dell'Opera).
 Lots of exceptionally good photos - views, works, details - some full page.
 It's coverage is comprehensive and the text very readable.
+It even has a section about the recently-found 'Crypt', which you won't find much else about in English.

 Museo dell'Opera di Siena - Paintings